-The town of Banff is a resort town in a small valley within Banff National Park, where you’ll find boutiques, dining, souvinirs, and even château-style hotels.
+In comparison, the town of Banff is a resort town in a small valley within Banff National Park, where you’ll find boutiques, dining, souvenirs, and even château-style hotels.

-Which bring us to where to stay in Banff.
+Which brings us to where to stay in Banff.

 Where to Stay in Banff National Park

 When planning a Banff National Park weekend trip it will be very important to stay close to the town of Banff or Lake Louise since you are limited on time.

 The Fairmont Chateau Lake Louise is one of the most popular luxury hotels in the area with gorgeous views of Lake Louise.

 This year-round mountain resort is nestled in the heart of the park and offers guided tours.
 It’s perfect if you love spacious luxury accommodations.
 Opt for one of lake view rooms for the breathtaking scenery, but you’ll have to book well in advance since these fill up quickly.

 The Post Hotel and Spa is also a great choice, as an award-winning boutique hotel on Lake Louise.